redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 ## Monitoring Redis Query Engine

-To monitor a database with the scalable Redis Query Engine enabled:
+To monitor a database with a Query performance factor enabled:

 1. Integrate your Redis Enterprise deployment with Prometheus.
 See [Prometheus and Grafana with Redis Enterprise]({{<relref "/integrate/prometheus-with-redis-enterprise">}}) for instructions.